 - Post food-poisoning and other bacterial overgrowth situations in the gut

-- Low-grade gut infections, such as bacterial overgrowth in the small intestine (SIBO)
+- Gut issues like bacterial overgrowth in the small intestine (SIBO)

 - PMS and menopause